XRPLF/xrpl-dev-portal/content/concept-accounts.md

 Once created, an account exists in the Ripple Consensus Ledger's data tree forever.
 This is because the current sequence number for a transaction must be tracked forever, so that old transactions cannot be processed a second time.

 Unlike Bitcoin and many other crypto-currencies, each new version of the Ripple Consensus Ledger's public ledger chain contains the full state of the ledger, which increases in size with each new account.
 For that reason, Ripple discourages creating new accounts unless entirely necessary.
-Institutions who send and receive value on behalf of many users can use **Source Tags** and **Destination Tags** to distinguish payments from and to their customers while only using one (or a handful) of accounts in the Ripple Consensus Ledger.
+Institutions who send and receive value on behalf of many users can use [**Source Tags** and **Destination Tags**](tutorial-gateway-guide.html#source-and-destination-tags) to distinguish payments from and to their customers while only using one (or a handful) of accounts in the Ripple Consensus Ledger.

 ## Transaction History

 In the Ripple Consensus Ledger, transaction history is tracked by a "thread" of transactions linked by a transaction's identifying hash and the ledger index.
-The `AccountRoot` ledger node has hash and ledger of the transaction that most recently modified it; the metadata of that transaction includes the previous state of the `AccountRoot` node, so it is possible to iterate through the history of a single account this way.
+The `AccountRoot` ledger node has the identifying hash and ledger of the transaction that most recently modified it; the metadata of that transaction includes the previous state of the `AccountRoot` node, so it is possible to iterate through the history of a single account this way.
 This transaction history includes any transactions that modify the `AccountRoot` node directly, including:

-- Transactions sent by the account, because the modify the account's `Sequence` number.
+- Transactions sent by the account, because they modify the account's `Sequence` number.
 These transactions also modify the account's XRP balance because of the [transaction cost](concept-transaction-cost.html).
 - Transactions that modified the account's XRP balance, including incoming [Payment transactions][] and other types of transactions such as [PaymentChannelClaim][] and [EscrowFinish][].

-However, the _conceptual_ transaction history of an account also includes transactions that modified the account's owned objects and non-XRP balances.
+The _conceptual_ transaction history of an account also includes transactions that modified the account's owned objects and non-XRP balances.
 These objects are separate ledger nodes, each with their own thread of transactions that affected them.
 If you have an account's full ledger history, you can follow it forward to find the ledger node objects created or modified by it.
 A "complete" transaction history includes the history of objects owned by a transaction, such as:

 - `RippleState` objects (Trust Lines) connected to the account.
 - `DirectoryNode` objects, especially the owner directory tracking the account's owned objects.